shayllis/tracktik/README.md

 3. Controller price is added to product price in "total price calculation"

 ## Bug fixed from original code
-1. Sorting by price function returns bool value
+1. Sorting by price function returns bool value intead of the list
-2. Sorting by price function merges items with same value
+2. Sorting by price function merges items with the same price

 ## Scenarios
 #### Console